This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 As with any store-bought seasoning, many of them are easy to make at home using herbs and spices you already own.
 This Italian Seasoning Recipe is a blend of, well, Italian style herbs.
 There are SO many ways to make this seasoning, many involve garlic powder – in fact, my favorite recipe is a blend I make for just the husband and I has red pepper flakes (aka chili flakes) AND garlic.
 Because garlic is awesome.

 THIS seasoning is a blend of basil, oregano, rosemary, thyme, marjoram & sage and can be used in a ton of recipes – spaghetti sauce is one, but I love to mix it in olive oil and use it a dipping oil for crusty bread, as well as use it to make an Italian dressing (using olive oil, garlic, and vinegar as well).
 Really, any recipe that calls for Italian Seasoning is fair game!
+See below for some ideas!

 To make your own seasoning mix – just combine all the ingredients in a small bowl and mix well.
 Store in an airtight jar for up to 6 months.
 Herbs do go stale, so you want to be sure yours is fresh!